-1. To receive the Audited Financial Statements for the financial year ended 31 March 2021 together with the Reports of the Directors and Auditors thereon.
+1. To receive the Audited Financial Statements for the financial year ended 31 March 2022 together with the Reports of the Directors and Auditors thereon.
 (Please refer to Note A) 2.
-To approve the payment of Directors' Fees of up to RM169,000/- for the period from 1 October 2021 until the next Annual General Meeting.
+To approve the payment of Directors' Fees of up to RM188,666/- for the period from 1 September 2022 until the next Annual General Meeting.
 (Ordinary Resolution 1) 3.
-To approve the Directors' benefits (excluding Directors' Fee) payable of up to RM29,800/- for the period from 1 October 2021 until the next Annual General Meeting of the Company.
+To approve the Directors' benefits (excluding Directors' Fee) payable of up to RM47,000/- for the period from 1 September 2022 until the next Annual General Meeting of the Company.
 (Ordinary Resolution 2) 4.
-To re-elect the following Directors retiring pursuant to the respective provision of the Company's Constitution, and who being eligible, offered themselves for re-election:- a) Mr. Yong Chan Cheah (Paragraph 102(1)); b) Mr. Low Hee Chung (Paragraph 102(1)); c) Dato' Jimmy Ong Chin Keng (Paragraph 107(2)) (Ordinary Resolution 3) (Ordinary Resolution 4) (Ordinary Resolution 5) 5.
+To re-elect the following Directors retiring pursuant to the paragraph 102 of the Company's Constitution, and who being eligible, offered themselves for re-election: (Please refer to Note B) a) Mr. Yong Swee Chuanb) Ms. Gor Siew Yeng (Ordinary Resolution 3) (Ordinary Resolution 4) 5.
 To re-appoint Messrs.
 Crowe Malaysia PLT as Auditors of the Company for the ensuing year and to authorise the Directors to fix their remuneration.
-(Ordinary Resolution 6)

-AS SPECIAL BUSINESS

-6. To consider and, if thought fit, to pass the following resolutions:

-Ordinary Resolutions

-- a) Continue in Office as Independent Non-Executive Director "That subject to the passing of Resolution 4, authority be and is hereby given to Mr. Low Hee Chung who has served as an Independent Non-Executive Director of the Company to continue to serve as Independent Non-Executive Director of the Company upon expiry of his tenure of nine years as Independent Non-Executive Director on 31 July 2022 in accordance with the Malaysian Code on Corporate Governance." - b) Authority to Issue Shares

-"That pursuant to Companies Act, 2016 ("the Act") and approvals from the Bursa Malaysia Securities Berhad ("Bursa Securities") and other relevant governmental/regulatory authorities where such authority shall be necessary, the Board of Directors be authorised to issue and allot shares in the Company from time to time until the conclusion of the next Annual General Meeting and upon such terms and conditions and for such purposes as the Board of Directors may, in its absolute discretion, deem fit provided that the aggregate number of shares to be issued shall not exceed ten per centum (10%) of the total number of issued shares (excluding treasury shares) of the Company for the time being, and that the Board of Directors be empowered to obtain the approval for the listing of and quotation for the additional shares so issued on the Bursa Securities."
+(Ordinary Resolution 5) AS S SPECIAL BUSINESS 6.
+To consider and, if thought fit, to pass the following ordinary resolutions: Continue in Office as Independent Non-Executive Director "That authority be and is hereby given to Mr. Low Hee Chung who has served as an Independent Non-Executive Director of the Company to continue to serve as Independent Non-Executive Director of the Company" (Ordinary Resolution 6) b) Continue in Office as Independent Non-Executive Director "That subject to the passing of Resolution 4, authority be and is hereby given to Ms. Gor Siew Yeng who has served as an Independent Non-Executive Director of the Company to continue to serve as Independent Non-Executive Director of the Company upon expiry of her tenure of nine (9) years as Independent Non-Executive Director on 1 July 2023 in accordance with the Malaysian Code on Corporate Governance."
+(Ordinary Resolution 7) c) Authority to Issue Shares "That pursuant to Companies Act 2016 ("the Act") and approvals from the Bursa Malaysia Securities Berhad ("Bursa Securities") and other relevant governmental/regulatory authorities where such authority shall be necessary, the Board of Directors be authorised to issue and allot shares in the Company from time to time until the conclusion of the next Annual General Meeting and upon such terms and conditions and for such purposes as the Board of Directors may, in its absolute discretion, deem fit provided that the aggregate number of shares to be issued shall not exceed ten per centum (10%) of the total number of issued shares (excluding treasury shares) of the Company for the time being, and that the Board of Directors be empowered to obtain the approval for the listing of and quotation

-(Ordinary Resolution 8)

-(Ordinary Resolution 7)

-NOTICE OF ANNUAL GENERAL MEETING (CONT'D)

-AS SPECIAL BUSINESS (CONT'D)

-- 6. To consider and, if thought fit, to pass the following resolutions: (Cont'd) - c) Renewal of Authority to purchase its Own Shares
+- 6. To consider and, if thought fit, to pass the following ordinary resolutions (Cont'd): - d) Renewal of Authority to purchase its Own Shares